TheSethRose/PyWikiTree/README.md

 ```

 ### Exporting to GEDCOM
-Once you have your list of people, use the `GedcomExporter`:
+Once you have your list of people, use the `GedcomExporter`.
+All exports and reports are saved to the `exports/` directory (which is ignored by git for privacy).

 ```python
 from pywikitree import GedcomExporter